rmamila/daeve/README.md

 Test
 ----
-Run integration tests (UserActionSuggestionsControllerIT, UserNavigationDataControllerIT)
+Run integration tests
+	UserActionSuggestionsControllerIT and  UserNavigationDataControllerIT in your IDE Or
+	mvn verify

-or test with curl
+Or 	Test with curl

 Run DaeveApplication